influxdata/community-templates/jenkins/README.md

 - `Jenkins - Jobs` Dashboard
 - `Jenkins - Single Job` Dashboard
 - `Jenkins` Telegraf configuration
-- Variables for `jenkinsJobNames`, `jenkinsBucket`, `jenkinsHostnames` and `jenkinsExcludedJob`.
+- Variables for `jenkinsJobNames`, `jenkinsBucket`, `jenkinsHostnames` and `jenkinsExcludedJobs`.
 You will need to update the value for these thru the InfluxDB UI `Settings` > `Variables` after you've installed this dashboard template
 - Bucket handled by variable `jenkinsBucket`
 - Label `Jenkins` applied to all resources
 - `Job Duration Check` a **threshold** alert